Richard E. Grant brings enthusiasm as BAFTA Film Awards host

 After six years of walking up the red carpeted steps into the Royal Albert Hall, nominees will be attending an event held beside the River Thames on London’s Southbank at the Royal Festival Hall.

-Also, for the first time, the last 30 minutes of the show will be broadcast live on BBC One, as BAFTA moves towards the idea of a fully live ceremony.
+Also, for the first time, the last 30 minutes of the show will be broadcast live on BBC One, as BAFTA moves toward the idea of a fully live ceremony.

 “In an age where everything can be paused or fast forwarded or, you know, watched on at a later time, the thing of it being live gives it a kind of frisson and excitement and also the possibility that something can go fantastically well or really badly.
 And that’s always a good thing,” Grant says.

-British rapper Lil Simz will be performing at the ceremony and both the prince and princess of Wales will be in the audience, as he is president of the British Academy of Film and Television Arts.
+British rapper Lil Simz will be performing at the ceremony and both the prince and princess of Wales will be in the audience, as Prince William is president of the British Academy of Film and Television Arts.

-Grant, currently working with script writers on what he’ll be saying on stage, claims he’s more excited than nervous, adding he’ll probably be “levitating” on the big day.
+Grant, currently working with script writers on what he’ll be saying on stage, says he’s more excited than nervous, adding he’ll probably be “levitating” on the big day.

 “It is absolutely genuine,” he says of his boundless enthusiasm, “and it’s to the annoyance of some people.”